sanderland/katrain/CONTRIBUTIONS.md

 * "ajkenny84" for the red-green colourblind theme.
 * Lukasz Wierzbowski for the ability to paste urls for sgfs and helping fix alt-gr issues.
 * Carton He for contributions to sgf parsing and handling.
-* "blamarche" for adding the board coordinates toggle
+* "blamarche" for adding the board coordinates toggle.
+* "pdeblanc" for adding the ancient chinese scoring option.

 ## Translators